JulieRauer/Questionnaire/Questionnaire_After.md

 10. Do you think clearly? - For example: remember friends, family, lists of things, to pay your bills

-	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I have alzheimers or dementia
+	Circle: 1 - always, 2 - most of the time, 3 - sometimes, 4 - never, 5 - I have alzheimers or dementia

 	<pre>1	2	3	4	5 <pre>

 11. Do you have difficulty recalling memories?

-	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I have alzheimers or dementia
+	Circle: 1 - always, 2 - most of the time, 3 - sometimes, 4 - never, 5 - I have alzheimers or dementia

 	<pre>1	2	3	4	5 <pre>